sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

     }
 ```

-Use the <value> tag to create a ‚ÄúProperty Value‚Äù section underneath your property ‚Äúsignature‚Äù on the output topic page.
+Use the <value> tag to create a ìProperty Valueî section underneath your property ìsignatureî on the output topic page.

 ```c#
 /// <summary>